Lancaster Canal: Construction

 When the committee had been set up in 1792, most of the members had been from Lancaster, with one from Preston and one from Kendal.
 This continued to be the case, and resulted in the extension northwards to Kendal being continually deferred.
 Millar surveyed two routes in 1805, and also considered the possibility of a tramway.
-The tramway was much cheaper, but the committee obtained a new Act of Parliament in 1807, to authorise variations to Rennie's route between Tewitfield and Hincaster, which also reverted to having all of the locks at Tewitfield.
+The tramway was much cheaper, but the committee obtained a new act of Parliament, the Lancaster Canal Navigation Act 1807 (47 Geo.
+3 Sess.
+2. c. cxiii), to authorise variations to Rennie's route between Tewitfield and Hincaster, which also reverted to having all of the locks at Tewitfield.
 After much debate and several changes of plan, terms were finally agreed with the Leeds and Liverpool Canal, which would allow them to use much of the South End.
 The Lancaster Canal would construct two branches, a short 0.5 mi length from Bark Hill to Wigan top lock, and a longer branch rising 64 ft through seven locks from Johnson's Hillock.
 In order to provide a water supply to the Kendal level, they bought 86 acre of land at Killington for a reservoir, but the cost of the branches and the reservoir meant that there was no money left to construct the canal, and so the link to Kendal was deferred again.

 Thomas Fletcher became the engineer in 1812, and his first task was to prepare estimates for the canal to Kendal.
 An agreement to start work was reached in 1813, and construction of the canal north of the locks, including Hincaster Tunnel and Killington Reservoir, was managed by William Crosley from May 1817.
 The tunnel was finished on 25 December 1817, but the finishing of the locks took a little longer.
 The embankment for Killington Reservoir was raised several times, so that it now covered an area of 153 acre, and it was full by the time the locks were completed.
 The opening ceremony for the Northern Reaches, as this section would become known, was held on 18 June 1819, with a flotilla of boats followed by dinner and a ball at the Town Hall in Kendal.